-|Photo by Kinga Cichewicz on Unsplash
+|Photo by Kinga Cichewicz on Unsplash|

-She did not know when she drifted to sleep and on the clouds for bed.
+She did not know when she drifted to sleep, and was on the clouds for bed.
 Her whole being and spirit were the weight of a feather on this bedding.
 She opened her eyes to find herself felicitating with angels singing about the good tiding that lay ahead.
 The road spread about her, free of all hindrances and the angels were at every corner, ready for the part to play in this vocational work that lay ahead, with she to lead the way at the Lord’s nudge.
 She saw Him, just like that!
 Standing next to her, His face and eyes telling her to walk on as He is beside.
 Thrilled by all these, she began to walk.
 At each angel’s corner she took the seed Jesus proffered and planted it there and the angel watered it with a jar which water seemed to never end.
 As she walked on by doing this, behind her the seeds sprouted, grew and produced fruits.
 The once empty roads now formed long isles embroidered with different plants and trees.
 Humans and animals of all kinds began to emerge from nowhere to go to the plants and trees and happily plucked some fruits to eat or perch on to rest.
-There were increased joy and excitement among the humans [men, women and children], animals and angels for the gifts of the plants and their fruits which seemed to make all more alive!
+There were increased joy and excitement among the humans [men, women and children], animals and angels, for the gifts of the plants and their fruits which seemed to make all more alive!
 And so, the song rose to a climax and she thought she heard them sing her name in the last line of it – ONYINYECHUKWU UWAKWELI.
 She had never really given much thought to the meaning of her name, but hearing it now sung by angels and humans in her dream, she marveled at its significance when the first and last name are combined to mean – GOD’S GIFT EMBRACED BY THE WORLD.

 And this was what she woke up to, that she was a gift to the world, and that what she had to offer would be too relevant to be rejected; it would bring joy and life to mankind.
 It may not be different from all good causes for Christ’s sake, but it was an addition that would join other good causes in increasing love and goodness in the world; and God is love and good.
-Then she became more aware that her circumstance was due to God’s providence as has been shown in her dream, and it was not too late to walk and work that path she was made for.
+Then she became more aware that her circumstance was due to God’s providence as has been shown in her dream, and it was not too late to work and walk that path she was made for.
 Similarly, she knew that she must approach this step in the right direction with the social principles of love, justice and the common good.
 Turning to one side of the wall, her clock shows 2pm to validate the rays that harshly pierced through the window to light up the room in another day; and turning to the other side of the wall, there was no more doubt in her mind, Jesus and Mary were definitely smiling down at her.